crcdng/hen-timeline/timeline.md

 #### January 3, 2021
-H=N “evolved into a tool for creating micro-funding DAOs for any purpose” (xtz.news interview) https://xtz.news/dao-news/hicetnunc-microfunding-daos-on-tezos/ The interview with Rafael Lima gives clues about the name “hic et nunc”, identifiable in Paul Virilio’s writings about a “futurism of the instant”, see for example Virilio, P., & Lotringer, S. (2001).
+H=N “evolved into a tool for creating micro-funding DAOs for any purpose” (xtz.news interview) https://xtz.news/dao-news/hicetnunc-microfunding-daos-on-tezos/ This interview with Rafael Lima gives not only provides insights into the plans and ideas of the founder, it also gives a clue about the name “hic et nunc”, identifiable in Paul Virilio’s writings about a “futurism of the instant”, see for example Virilio, P., & Lotringer, S. (2001).
 After Architecture: A Conversation.
 Grey Room, 3, 32–53. doi:10.1162/152638101300138530

 #### February 12, 2021
 First commit to the hicetnunc DAO smart contracts GitHub repo